Pre and Post Op Advice

 Dissolving stitches are often left beneath the skin to provide support to the deeper layers of the wound to allow it to heal perfectly and without an indentation; occasionally your body does not dissolve them and instead extrudes them (pushes them out), so that they appear just beneath or through the wound, often several months after surgery.

 Please keep your wound and the dressings completely dry until you have been seen for review and your stitches have been removed.
 When you are allowed to wash the area again, do this gently with soap and water and pat dry with a clean towel.
-Do not pull at the wound or soak it as this may make it stretch.
-If your wound becomes red, weeping, inflamed or tender, you should contact us immediately.
+Do not pull at the wound or soak it or pull off dressings which are stuck as this can remove the healing tissue, or make the wound bleed or stretch.
+If your wound continues to bleed or becomes red, weeping, inflamed or tender, you should contact us immediately.

 One week after sutures are removed, provided that the wound is well healed, use a small smear of a silicone preparation such as Silgel or Dermatix (used according the manufacturer’s instructions) to fade any pinkness in the scar.
 From around one month after the stitches are out and the wound healed, Mr Gault may recommend that the area is gently massaged with one finger only and a little moisturising cream twice each day for three months.
 This will soften the scar and help it to settle more quickly.